HeuristicPerson/bluetooth_2_hid/README.md

                         The path of the log file.
 Default is /var/log/bluetooth_2_usb/bluetooth_2_usb.log.
   --version, -v         Display the version number of this software and exit.
   --list_devices, -l    List all available input devices and exit.
+  --grab_devices, -g    Grab the input devices, i.e., suppress any events on your relay device (RPi).
 ```

 ### 5.3.
 Consuming the API from your Python code